Mumbai: Uber reinstates driver who took poet to police for talking about CAA protests

 Late on February 6, Gaur took Bappadittya Sarkar, a 23-year-old poet from Jaipur, to the Santa Cruz police station after hearing him talk on the phone about “protest cultures”, the protest against the Citizenship Amendment Act at Shaheen Bagh in Delhi, and “people’s discomfort with Laal Salaam”, a communist greeting.
 The police questioned Sarkar, and recorded his statement and that of the driver.

+Scroll.in had asked what action would be taken against the driver.
+Another query also asked whether the ride-hailing firm plans to sensitise drivers in the future.

 “High-quality service is something we strive for every day,” said a spokesperson for Uber.
 “Following our internal review and to meet our standards, we enrolled the driver for re-sensitisation of our policies and community guidelines.”
 The company’s policies emphasise good behaviour with passengers, and driving mannerisms, among other things.
-These sessions are mandatory for all the drivers before they start using Uber.
+These sessions are mandatory for all the drivers before they start using Uber, the spokesperson said.

 Following adverse reports, a driver’s access to the app is restricted for two to three days while an inquiry is conducted.
 “This is for the safety of other riders too,” the spokesperson said.
 An unidentified official at the Santacruz station said investigators “found nothing” during an inquiry conducted on the basis of the driver’s statement.
 The police had told Scroll.in last week that no case had been registered “since it was just an inquiry”.